tkow/jquery_custom_drop_down_list/README.md

 }
 ```
 If you request some additional feature or want to know this code, Please take it easy to question me.

+#Future Work (Unimplemented)
+I want to follow bellow code in near future.

+'''javascript
+selects.push(dropdown);
+// #=> This code will be same "selects.drop_down_list.push(dropdown);" and dropdown type can be string or jQueryDomObject
+'''